tsakailab/spmlib/README.rst

     python setup.py develop -u

-This developer installation is recommended before we register SPMIB at PyPI to enable pip installation.
+This developer installation is recommended before we register SPMLIB at PyPI to enable pip installation.